JosephPScott/Hydrogen-S-state-2-photon/README.md

 - Ionisation_data/xlsx - 2 photon ionisation rates, calculated perturbatively at 100 MW/cm^2.
 - 3photon_ionisation_data.xlsx - 3 photon ionisation rates, calculated perturbatively at 337 MW/cm^2.

+The repo also includes a pyproject.toml file which describes the miminal known compatible versions.

 ## Dependencies
 The software was originally developed with Python 3.7, but its compatibilty has been confirmed with Python 3.13.
 The version numbers listed for the dependencies are the most recent for which compatibilty has been tested: